learningcode7-aman/Syntecxhub_File_Organizer_Script/README.md

 - Dry-run mode to preview changes before actually moving files
 - Collision handling — never overwrites existing files (renames to file_1, file_2...)
 - Logging — every moved file is recorded in organizer.log with a timestamp
+- Type 'n' on dry-run prompt to actually organize and move your files

 ## Modules Used
 - os — folder scanning, path building, directory creation